RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 Updating the icons can be done by opening up the `icons.less` file which is located inside the `gui/src/theming/` directory.

-This file consist out of [mixins](http://lesscss.org/features/#mixins-feature).
+This file consist of [mixins](http://lesscss.org/features/#mixins-feature).
 The only thing we are allowed to change are the internals of each mixin.
-It's not possible to rename them or change the input parameters.
-Same as for the colors the mixin names can be considered as an api for easier upgrades.
+It is not possible to rename them or change the input parameters.
+Like for the colors, the mixin names can be considered as an API for easier upgrades.

 To update the company logo seen on the top left of the application we'll change the contents of the `.icon-company-logo()` mixin.

-I'm using a png image for this which I copied into a new `images` directory which I've created inside the `theming` directory.
+We're using a PNG image for this.
+We copied it into a new `images` directory that we've created inside the `theming` directory.

 ```less
 .icon-company-logo() {